We explore the history, legends, myths and childhood memories that surround this impressive river

 - Le Grand Bleu by the great director Luc Besson was filmed in Taormina.

-- Volevo i Panteloni (also known as Good Girls Don’t Wear Trousers and I Wanted Pants) by Italian director Maurizio Ponzi was filmed in Linguaglossa, Piedimonte Etneo, Fiumefreddo and Randazzo.
+- Volevo i Panteloni ( Good Girls Don’t Wear Trousers) by Italian director Maurizio Ponzi was filmed in Linguaglossa, Piedimonte Etneo, Fiumefreddo and Randazzo.

-- Virilità (also known as Virility) by director Paolo Cavara and filmed in Motta Camastra, Gole Alcantara, Giardini Naxos, Forza D’Agro and Sant’Alessio.
+- Virilità (Virility) by director Paolo Cavara and filmed in Motta Camastra, Gole Alcantara, Giardini Naxos, Forza D’Agro and Sant’Alessio.
 The scenes at the Alcantara gorges are among the most beautiful in the film.

-- La Terra Trema (also known as The Earth Trembles) by master Italian director Luciano Visconti was filmed at Acitrezza
+- La Terra Trema (The Earth Trembles) by master Italian director Luciano Visconti was filmed at Acitrezza

 Even though the Gole dell’Alcantara is clearly popular among filmmakers and tourists which is why it becomes extremely overcrowded in the summer months, the river has never run the risk of becoming un-special.
 Rather magically it has managed to maintain its wildness and has well and truly earned its place as a natural phenomenon.